B11007011/webview_flutter/CI_SETUP.md

    cd android
    ./gradlew clean
    cd ..
-   flutter build apk --release
+   flutter build apk --debug
    ```

 ## Common Issues and Solutions

+### "Your app is using an unsupported Gradle project"

+**Solution:**
+- Run the `fix_android_project.sh` script to rebuild the Android project structure
+- This script creates a temporary Flutter project, extracts the proper Gradle structure, and preserves your custom settings

 ### "No such file or directory: android/gradlew"

 **Solution:**
+- This is likely due to an unsupported Gradle project structure
+- Run the `fix_android_project.sh` script to fix this issue
-- Ensure the Gradle wrapper files are properly set up in your repo
+- This will ensure the Gradle wrapper files are properly set up
-- Run the `fix_gradle_wrapper.sh` script to fix this issue
-- Make sure your `android/gradle/wrapper` directory contains `gradle-wrapper.jar` and `gradle-wrapper.properties`

 ### "SDK location not found"